How to Render Lard!

 This process will take anywhere from 2 to 8 hours depending on the level of heat that your crockpot puts out and the amount of lard you choose to render.
 Every pound of unrendered pork fat should yield somewhere in the ballpark of one pint of rendered lard.

 The process for rendering back fat (pictured above) and leaf lard is virtually the same.
-If your buy yours from Tendergrass Farms you’ll just notice that our leaf lard is pre-ground so you won’t have to chop it up before throwing it in the crock pot.
+Either way, the first step is to chop it up before throwing it in the crock pot.
 The purpose of grinding or chopping the unrendered fat is to enable it to be heated evenly during the rendering process.
 Half-inch squares work quite well but you can experiment with the best chopping method that works for you.
 Lard is easiest to work with when it is frozen or at least well chilled.

 Once you’ve gotten your fat chopped up, you can go ahead and toss it in the crock pot.
 Mine fits about 7 or 8 pounds, but that’s pushing it.
 Yours may only fit 5 pounds or so.
 When deciding how big your batch of lard should just take into account that the size of your batch will determine how long it will take to render – the bigger the batch, the more time it will take.